eshaan007/Attendance-Management-System/README.md

 # Attendance Management System 🏫

 ### It is divided into 2 parts
  - A view portal for insertion
  - View System for the faculty and Student

+#### It uses HTML, CSS as Front-End, PHP for Backend, MySQL for Database Handling and XAMPP Server for hosting.

 *config.php* : Makes connection with localhost and other different files. \
 *admin.php* : Registers himself.
 From welcome page, he goes to different pages from the panel. \